decipher2k/Vivit-Control-Center/README.md

 - Microsoft Office (for `Office` module)
 - Steam client (for `Steam` module)
 - SSH.NET (Renci.SshNet) assemblies available for SFTP functionality
+- Optional: SSH.NET (Renci.SshNet) for integrated SSH client; falls back to `ssh.exe` if not present

 ## Install
 1. Download a build or clone and build the solution in Visual Studio.